 Sound therapy

 Imagine the soothing sound of ocean waves gently crashing against the shore, or the comforting rhythm of raindrops on a windowpane.
 Our brains have a remarkable ability to respond to and interpret sound, helping us to keep calm and reflect.
-At Banbury Lodge, we harness the incredible power of sound to help you overcome addiction through sound therapy.
+At Banbury Lodge, we harness the incredible power of sound to help you overcome drug and alcohol addiction through sound therapy.
 This innovative and evidence-based therapy is an important part of our rehab treatment and can help you make lasting progress on your recovery journey.

 Sound therapy